 - 2 lbs ground pork

 - ¼ tsp ground ginger

 - Combine the spice mixture ingredients in a small bowl and set to one side.

 - In a large bowl, combine the longanisa ingredients.
 Add the spice mixture and white wine vinegar, combining thoroughly.

-- Tie kitchen twine around each sausage link and cut to separate into 1/2-inch longanisa sausages.
+- Tie butchers twine around each sausage link and cut to separate into ½-inch longanisa sausages.

 - Place the sausages in an airtight container.
 Leave to cure in the refrigerator for 3-4 days.

 - Remove the sausage links from the refrigerator.
 Poke a small slit into each link with a knife.

 - Place sausage in a large saucepan.
 Add 1 cup water, bring to boil and lower to a simmer.